3 HR trends shaping the future

-As June marches onwards, most of us will be shocked to realise we are already nearly halfway through 2015.
-This doesn’t mean we can turn our attention to 2016, however, as there are still a number of developing trends for HR managers to keep their eye on for the remaining six months of the year.
+As June marches onwards, most of us will be shocked to realise we are already nearly halfway through the year.
+This doesn’t mean we can turn our attention to next year, however, as there are still a number of developing trends for HR managers to keep their eye on for the remaining six months of the year.

 These are likely to provide challenges for HR managers, with some businesses already succumbing to the pressures of succession planning, burgeoning skills gaps and new ways to measure the effectiveness of HR initiatives.